-This course is a survey of the literature, fine arts, religion, philosophy, and music of western civilizations from its historical beginnings to the early Renaissance.
+This course is a survey of the literature, fine arts, religion, philosophy, and music of western civilizations from its historical beginnings to the early Renaissance with a focus on the Western Canon.
 You are expected to have basic skills in grammar, syntax, punctuation, and spelling, as well as a concept of critical analysis and argumentative writing.
-You are required to demonstrate college-level English skills through multiple assignments and earn a grade of \bf{C} or higher in this course.
-Prerequisite: Successful completion of ENC 1101 with a grade of \bf{C} or higher.
+You are required to demonstrate college-level English skills through multiple assignments and earn a grade of \boldsymbol{C} or higher in this course.
+Prerequisite: Successful completion of ENC 1101 with a grade of \boldsymbol{C} or higher.
 (GE) (TR) (DV)